 National Park Service, California.

 Most people know Redwood as home to the tallest trees on Earth.
-But the parks also protect vast prairies, oak woodlands, wild riverways, and nearly 40 miles of rugged coastline.
+But the parks also protect vast prairies, oak woodlands, wild rivers, and 40 miles of rugged coastline.
 People have lived in this verdant landscape since time immemorial.
 Together, the National Park Service and California State Parks are managing and restoring these lands for the inspiration, enjoyment, and education of all.

 Redwood National and State Parks is located in northernmost coastal California - almost on the Oregon border.
 The parks are about 60-miles long, with four visitor centers from north to south.
 We are a six to seven-hour drive (325 miles) north of San Francisco, a six-hour drive (330 miles) south of Portland, OR and a four-hour drive (170 miles) west of Redding, CA.